Three of Swords

 The three women

-The three women are in fact the same person as seen through three stages: previous to any pain, full of pain and death through the anguish.
-What the card does not say is the order; it could be scenes towards death, or it could mean a transformation back to normality after catastrophe.
+The three women are the same person seen through three stages: previous to any pain, full of pain, and death through anguish.
+What the card does not say is the order.
+It could be scenes towards death, or it could mean a transformation back to normality after catastrophe.

 row icon image